oddinventions/BareBone-Headphones/README.md

 WARNING:
 Using this model with inappropriate drivers (or even with appropriate drivers, with too high volume) can cause hearing damage, only build and use these headphones at your own risk.
 I do not take any responsibility.
-This design is under the Cults - Private Use license, so only private use is allowed.
-You cannot use it commercially, and you cannot upload the 3D files to anywhere else.